mattdelaune/SaaS_Cohort_Analysis/README.md

 # SaaS Customer Segmentation and Cohort Analysis

 ## Executive Summary
-This project conducts a comprehensive cohort analysis to drive insights into customer segmentation, retention, and revenue growth for a SaaS company.
-By segmenting customers based on first purchase dates and usage patterns, key trends and strategic opportunities were identified.
-These insights provide a clear roadmap for enhancing customer retention, maximizing lifetime value, and guiding strategic decisions.
+This project analyzes over 5,000 SaaS sales transactions to perform a comprehensive cohort analysis, offering valuable insights into customer segmentation, retention, and revenue growth.
+Key trends and strategic opportunities have been identified by examining customers based on their first purchase dates and usage patterns.
+These insights outline a clear roadmap for improving customer retention, maximizing lifetime value, and informing strategic decision-making.

 **Key Insights:**
 - **Targeted Customer Segmentation:** Dynamic grouping based on purchase behavior and product usage, leading to precise insights and tailored strategies.